cds-snc/dependency-checker/README.md

 ### How do I use it?

-All you need to do is install the GitHub application found here: _Coming soon!_
+All you need to do is install the [GitHub application](https://github.com/apps/cds-snc-dependency-checker).

 ### Work flow